dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 Any algorithm that does random accesses into a large memory region will likely suffer from DTLB misses.
 Examples of such applications are binary search in a big array, accessing a large hash table, and traversing a graph.
 The usage of huge pages has the potential to speed up such applications.

 On x86 platforms, the default page size is 4KB.
 Consider an application that frequently references memory space of 20 MBs.
 With 4KB pages, the OS needs to allocate many small pages.
-Also, the process will be touching many 4KB-sized pages, each of which will contend for a limited set of TLB entries.
+Also, the process will be touching many 4KB-sized pages, each of which will contend for a limited number of TLB entries.
 In contrast, using huge 2MB pages, 20MB of memory can be mapped with just ten pages, whereas with 4KB pages, you would need 5120 pages.
 This means fewer TLB entries are needed when using huge pages, which in turn reduces the number of TLB misses.
 It will not be a proportional reduction by a factor of 512 since the number of 2MB entries is much less.
 For example, in Intel's Skylake core families, L1 DTLB has 64 entries for 4KB pages and only 32 entries for 2MB pages.
 Besides 2MB huge pages, x86-based chips from AMD and Intel also support 1GB gigantic pages for data, but not for instructions.
 Using 1GB pages instead of 2MB pages reduces TLB pressure even more.

 Utilizing huge pages typically leads to fewer page walks, and the penalty for walking the kernel page table in the event of a TLB miss is reduced since the table itself is more compact.
 Performance gains from utilizing huge pages can sometimes go as high as 30%, depending on how much TLB pressure an application is experiencing.
 Expecting 2x speedups would be asking too much, as it is quite rare that TLB misses are the primary bottleneck.
 The paper [@Luo2015] presents the evaluation of using huge pages on the SPEC2006 benchmark suite.
 Results can be summarized as follows.
 Out of 29 benchmarks in the suite, 15 have a speedup within 1%, which can be discarded as noise.
 Six benchmarks have speedups in the range of 1%-4%.
 Four benchmarks have speedups in the range from 4% to 8%.
 Two benchmarks have speedups of 10%, and the two benchmarks that gain the most enjoyed 22% and 27% speedups respectively.